-Athlete's parent/guardian, another adult family member of the Minor Athlete, or another Adult Participant.

-- i.
-If a Minor Athlete communicates with the Adult Participant first, the Adult Participant must follow this policy if the Adult Participant responds. - c.
+- a.
+All one-on-one electronic communications between an Adult Participant and a Minor Athlete must be Open and Transparent, unless an exception exists. - b.
+"Open and Transparent" means that the Adult Participant copies or includes the Minor Athlete's parent/guardian, another adult family member of the Minor Athlete, or another Adult Participant on every communication. - If a Minor Athlete communicates with the Adult Participant first, the Adult Participant must follow this policy if the Adult Participant responds. - c.
 Only platforms that allow for Open and Transparent communication may be used to communicate with Minor Athletes.